tommlogan/riskblog/_posts/2019-02-27-web-scraping.md

 Go ahead and install the `requests`, `beautifulsoup`, and `schedule` packages with:
 `pip install requests bs4 schedule`

-# Scraping
-The first example is scraping a website, this is most general.

-## Power outage scraping
+# E.g. Power outage scraping
 Let's scrape the electricity outages for the counties served by BGE.
 Open the BGE site that has these outages: https://outagemap.bge.com/